 Both students and parents should become familiar with the Celeste ISD Student Code of Conduct, which is a document adopted by the board and intended to promote school safety and an atmosphere for learning.
-That document may be found as a separate document sent home to parents and available in the principal's office.
+That document may be found posted at the school website www.celesteisd.org.